reyesml/RMT/README.md

 Initialize the dev database by running `make init-dev-db`.
 This will create a new SQLite database with all the tables created.
 It will also add a new "admin" user with a default password of "not_secure".

-Launch the backend service by running `make run-dev-server`.
+Launch the API by running `make run-dev-server`.

-Open a new terminal window, and run `make run-dev-client`.
+Launch the web server by running `make run-dev-client`.

 ### Project Architecture